ravachol/kew/README.md

 If you have an old install of kew, delete the kewrc file to make this style of bindings appear.

-kew state is kept in ~/.local/state/kewstaterc.
+kew state (for settings that can be changed in-app) is kept in ~/.local/state/kewstaterc.

+If you change a setting in-app it will be tracked by kewstaterc and not kewrc.

+kewrc is never changed by kew with the exception of when you run kew path.
+If you delete your kewrc a new default one will be generated.

 ## Themes